 When Preparing Healthy Lunchbox Meals, Think outside The Loaf

 Don’t be a square when it comes to sandwiches.
 Bagels, pitas, tortillas and other bread add variety to eating pb&j every day.
 Sandwiches are great vehicles for a bounty of healthy ingredients, like reduced fat veggie cream cheese and cucumbers on a bagel or hummus and grated carrots in a tortilla.
 Add variety to your sandwich lineup to avoid the lure of lunchroom pizza.

 Roam Beyond The Ranch

-Ranch dressing can certainly make a carrot stick more kid friendly, but can pack a lot of empty calories as well.
+Ranch dressing can certainly make a carrot stick more kid friendly, but store bought ranch can pack a lot of empty calories as well.
 Pick a more nutritionally dense dip like hummus or nut butter for veggies.
-Or try substituting lowfat, probiotic Lifeway Kefir for mayonnaise, sour cream or buttermilk in any ranch dressing or veggie dip recipe.
+Try substituting probiotic kefir for mayonnaise, or buttermilk for mayo in any ranch dressing recipe.

 Make Some Noise